Particular/docs.particular.net/nservicebus/messaging/databus/index.md

 ## DataBus attachments cleanup

-NServiceBus DataBus implementations currently behaves differently with regard to cleanup of physical attachments used to transfer data properties depending on the implementation used.
+DataBus implementations currently behaves differently with regard to cleanup of physical attachments used to transfer data properties depending on the implementation used.

 ### Reasons why attachments are not removed by default